tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 ### Operation Objects

-The operation object (`get` in the code above) contains a number of potential properties and objects:
+The operation object (`get` in the code above) contains various properties and objects:

 * `tags`: A tag to organize the path under when displayed in the Swagger UI.
-Swagger UI will organize or group endpoints under tag headings.
+Swagger UI will group endpoints under tag headings.
 * `summary`: A brief overview of the path.
-Swagger UI displays the summary next to the path name.
+Swagger UI shows the summary next to the path name.
 Limit the summary to 5-10 words only.
 The display appears even when this section is collapsed.
 * `description`: A full description of the path.
 Include as much detail as you want.
 There's a lot of space in the Swagger UI for these details.
 CommonMark Markdown is allowed.
 * [`externalDocs`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#externalDocumentationObject) (object): Links to documentation for more information about the path.
 * `operationId`: A unique identifier for the path.
 * [`parameters`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject) (object): Parameters accepted by the path.
 Does not include request body parameters, which are instead detailed in the `requestBody` object.
-The `parameters` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that simply contains a pointer to the description in the `components` object (this is explained in [step 5](pubapis_openapi_step5_components_object.html)).
+The `parameters` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object (this is explained in [step 5](pubapis_openapi_step5_components_object.html)).
 * [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#requestBodyObject) (object): The request body parameter details for this path.
-The `requestBody` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that simply contains a pointer to the description in the `components` object (explained in [step 5](pubapis_openapi_step5_components_object.html)).
+The `requestBody` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object (explained in [step 5](pubapis_openapi_step5_components_object.html)).
 * [`responses`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject) (object): Responses provided from requests with this path.
-The `responses` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that simply contains a pointer to the description in the `components` object.
+The `responses` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object.
 Responses use standard [status codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#http-status-codes).
 * [`callbacks`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#callbackObject) (object): Callback details to be initiated by the server if desired.
 Callbacks are operations performed after a function finishes executing.
-The `callbacks` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that simply contains a pointer to the description in the `components` object.
+The `callbacks` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object.
 * `deprecated`: Whether the path is deprecated.
 Omit unless you want to indicate a deprecated field.
 Boolean.
 * [`security`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject) (object): Security authorization method used with the operation.
 Include this object at the path level only if you want to overwrite the `security` object at the root level.
 The name is defined by the `securitySchemes` object in the `components` object.
 More details about this are provided in the [security object](pubapis_openapi_step6_security_object.html).
 * [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#serverObject) (object): A servers object that might differ for this path than the [global `servers` object](pubapis_openapi_step3_servers_object.html).